-Our due diligence process includes participation in MAPI, the OECD implementation programs, and requesting our suppliers complete the CMRT.
+Our due diligence process includes participation in the Manufacturers Alliance, the OECD implementation programs, and requesting our suppliers complete the CMRT.
 We have determined that seeking information about 3TG smelters and refiners in our supply chain represents the most reasonable effort we can make to determine the mines or locations of origin of the 3TG in our supply chain.